-Beginner’s Guide to Real Estate Wholesaling
+How to Wholesale Real Estate

 Posted by Hannah Lapin on Dec 14, 2021 2:25:40 PM

 Have you ever driven around your neighborhood and seen signs that say “Cash Offers for Your House” or “We Buy Houses As-Is?”
-Chances are these bandit signs were posted by a property wholesaler.
-Wholesaling is an interesting strategy that requires less cash and long-term work than buy and hold or fix and flip investing.
-In this guide, we’ll take a look at how wholesaling works, how it compares to other real estate investing strategies, how to get started, and how you can be successful.
+Chances are these bandit signs were posted by a real estate wholesale business.
+Real estate wholesaling is an interesting strategy that requires less cash and long-term work than buy and hold or fix and flip investing.

 Put simply, wholesale real estate is when someone (a wholesaler) signs a contract with a seller of a property that’s going for below market value.
 This lower price can be because of a foreclosure or other reason a property is distressed, but the contract gives them the right to buy the property at a specified price.
-The wholesaler then quickly sells that contract for slightly higher than the agreed-upon price to an interested buyer, and keeps the difference.
-The buyer is usually someone who is familiar with repairing these distressed properties, either for fix and flip or buy and hold purposes.

 Who Should Become a Real Estate Wholesaler

-While wholesaling requires much less cash, it still requires a lot of time and sweat equity.
-You need to be motivated and understand how to find good opportunities, as well as have a team of people to help you assess property price, required repairs, ARV, and more.
+While wholesaling real estate requires much less cash, it still requires a lot of time and sweat equity.
+You need to be motivated and understand how to find good opportunities, as well as have a team of people to help you assess property price, required repairs, after repair value, and more.
 Another part of the time you spend is on market research and networking to build your list of potential buyers.
-Wholesaling is a fantastic way to get your foot in the door of the real estate industry and learn the ropes, but just because it requires less money doesn’t mean it doesn’t require anything else to make up for that.

 Pros & Cons of Real Estate Wholesaling